Last Updated on

 You knew the responsibilities in your last job and your performance was measured against them, for the most part.
-In your new role as a job seeker, has anyone outlined what the expectations are of you?
-What are the skills and responsibilities required of a job seeker today?
-Literally, what would they look like?
+But in your new role as a job seeker, has anyone outlined what you are responsible for?
+In other words, what are the skills and responsibilities required of a job seeker today?

 Job Seeker Responsibilities